emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/03-data-structures-part1.md

-One of R's most powerful features is its ability to deal with tabular data - such as you may already have in a spreadsheet or a CSV file.
+One of R's most powerful features is its ability to deal with tabular data - like you may already have in a spreadsheet or a CSV file.
 Let's start by downloading and reading in a file `nordic-data.csv`.
 We will save this data as an object named `nordic`: